-Basic research in space physics, atmospheric physics and space engineering
+Basic research in space physics, atmospheric physics and space technology

 IRF conducts experimental and theoretical fundamental research as well as postgraduate education in space physics, atmospheric physics and space technology.
 IRF also has a national responsibility for observatory activities in space physics.